 When we produce too much insulin we are in danger of having hypoglycemic episodes (sweating, chills, clamminess, confusion, light-headedness, dizziness, shakiness, nervousness, rapid heartbeat, nausea, hunger).
 The role of balancing the correct amount of insulin becomes very important.

-The New England Journal of Medicine in an article earlier this year describes it nicely:
+The New England Journal of Medicine in an article describes it nicely:

 …….Insulin binds to its receptor to activate intracellular signaling that regulates nutrient metabolism, growth, fluid homeostasis, blood-vessel tone, and other functions.
 When confronted with excess adiposity (fat), cells dampen insulin-receptor signaling to resist the effects of insulin.
 This impaired signaling elevates lipids (fat)…..